NCAR/MTP/src/ctrl/test/README.md

+# MTP control library functions

+These functions work as stand-alone testing functions.
+They will eventually be integrated into the main code.

-Be sure to call python IWG.py from same directory as the IWG1_XXX.txt file.
+Be sure to call python IWG.py from the same directory as the IWG1_XXX.txt file.

-probeOnCheck.py
+Currently updated functions are init.py and initMoveHomeStep.py.
+Depending on the function you call, a user menu will provide the following functionality:

+## 0 = Status (init, move)
+ * return probe status

+## 1 = Init (init, move)
+ * confirm probe is on
+ * run the 2 init commands to initialize the motor
+ * probe sound change, no movement

+## 2 = Move Home (move)
+ * return the mirror to the home position (mirror moves to point at target)

+## 3 = Step (move)
+ * move a pre-determined step into the loop
+ * then move home again

+## 9 = Probe On Check (init)
-- checks for probe to send version blurb on startup
+ * checks for probe to send version blurb on startup
-- also does basic troubleshooting for responsiveness
+ * also does basic troubleshooting for responsiveness

+## Not updated yet
 manualProbeQuery.py
 - send individual commands to probe
 - useful for debugging combined with lib mtpcommand if the other programs get into non-continue states

-init.py
-- runs just the 2 init commands to initialize the motor
-- probe sound change, no movement

-initMoveHome.py
-- runs the init commands
-- returns the mirror to the home position (mirror moves to point at target)

-initMoveHomeStep.py
-- in addition to moving home, moves a pre-determined step into the loop
-- then moves home again

 initMoveHomeLoop.py
 - currently not working